2016 WOR RallyCross Series Supplemental Rules

 - T4 - Street Tire AWD

 - All timed runs will be added together to achieve your cumulative time.
-Your highest time from each course configuration will be subtracted from the cumulative time.
+Your highest time for the day will be subtracted from the cumulative time.
 Lowest total time is the winner per class and overall.

-- Each pylon that is displaced will be 2 seconds.
+- Each pylon that is displaced will be assessed a 2 second penalty.

 - Each missed gate will be assessed a 10 second penalty.

-- 2 seconds for vehicle on course with windows down more than 1" without nets.
+- Vehicle on course with windows down more than 1" without nets will be assessed a 2 second penalty.

-- A de-beaded tire or other mechanical issue on course will result in a BOGEY time.
+- A de-beaded tire or other mechanical issue on course will result in a re-run if possible in the allotted time.

 - Unsportsmanlike conduct will result in immediate disqualification and removal from event site.